openhab/openhabian/docs/openhabian.md

 -   Raspberry Pi image setup: [http://openhabian:8080](http://openhabian:8080)
 -   In any case: [http://your-device-hostname:8080](http://your-device-hostname:8080) or [http://192.168.0.2:8080](http://192.168.0.2:8080) (replace name/IP with yours)

-#### What's next?

 If you are not able to access your system via the openHAB dashboard or SSH after more than one hour, chances are high that your hardware setup is the problem.
 Consult the [debug guide](openhabian-DEBUG.md) and move on from there.

 <a id="switch-openhab-branch"></a>
 #### Can I switch openHAB 2 and 3 via openHABian branches?

-openHABian installs the latest release build of openHAB.
+openHABian installs the latest release build of openHAB, 4.1.1 at the time of writing.
-The standard openHABian `openHAB` and `main` branches will install the new openHAB version 4 and the old `openHAB3` and `legacy` branches will install the old openHAB version 3 or 2, respectively.
+The standard openHABian `openHAB` and `main` branches will install the new openHAB version 4 and the old `openHAB3` and `legacy` branches will install the outdated openHAB version 3 or 2, respectively.
-You can migrate between versions by selecting the corresponding 4X menu option.
-That should also result in an openHABian branch change.
+You can migrate between openHAB software versions by selecting the corresponding 4X menu option.
+(HEADS UP: Downgrading openHAB is not supported and will probably result in a broken system until you also restore an openHAB 3 configuration).
 If you want to choose from release (stable), snapshot or milestone releases, please do so via `openhabian-config` tool (also menu 4X).
 Note this will **not** result in any openHABian branch change.
-Switching to newer development releases might introduce changes and incompatibilities, so please be sure to make a full openHAB backup first!
+Switching to newer development releases might introduce changes and incompatibilities, so please be sure to make a full openHAB backup first.
-Check the Linux installation article for all needed details: [Linux: Changing Versions](linux.html#changing-versions)

 <a id="headache"></a>
 #### Where is the graphical user interface?